ezraopande/Member-Management/README.md

      `bash
 npm start
 `

-     **Note**
+### Note

-   - If you're having challenges installing dependencies, delete the node_mudules folders available in the frontend and backend folders.
+- If you're having challenges installing dependencies, delete the node_mudules folders present in the frontend and backend folders.

 4. **Database Setup**
    - SQLite file is already available in the backend folder.